larryhastings/big/README.md

-* `separate` lets you specify whether adjacent separator strings should be grouped together (like `str.split` operating on whitespace) or regarded as separate (like `str.split` when you pass in an explicit `sep` separator).
+* `separate` lets you specify whether adjacent separator strings should be grouped together (like `str.split` operating on whitespace) or regarded as separate (like `str.split` when you pass in an explicit separator).
 * `strip` lets you strip separator strings from the beginning, end, or both ends of the string you're splitting.
 It also supports a special *progressive* mode that duplicates the behavior of `str.split` when you use `None` as the separator.
 * `maxsplit` lets you specify the maximum number of times to split the string, exactly like the `maxsplit` argument to `str.split`.
-* `reverse` lets you apply `maxsplit` to the end of the string and splitting backwards, exactly like `str.rsplit`.
+* `reverse` makes `multisplit` behave like `str.rsplit`, starting at the end of the string and working backwards.
+  (This only changes the behavior of `multisplit` if you use `maxsplit`, or if your string contains overlapping separators.)

 To make it slightly easier to remember, all these keyword-only parameters default to a false value.
 (Well, technically, `maxsplit` defaults to the special value `-1`, for compatibility with `str.split`.
-But this is its special "don't do anything" magic value.
+But that's its special "don't do anything" magic value.
 All the *other* keyword-only parameters default to `False`.)